ubershmekel/caroushell/README.md

 - Use arrow keys to move between suggestions in the carousel.
 - Press `Enter` to run the highlighted command.
 - Press `Ctrl+C` to exit. `Ctrl+D` exits when the current row is empty.
-- Press `Tab` to autocomplete a file suggestion or browse files and folders to with the arrow keys.
+- Press `Tab` to autocomplete a file suggestion or browse files and folders with the arrow keys.

 Logs are written to `~/.caroushell/logs/MM-DD.txt`.
 Inspect these files if you